bruce-hill/tomo/docs/text.md

 ---

 ### `codepoint_names`
-Returns an array of the names of each codepoint in the text.
+Returns an list of the names of each codepoint in the text.

 ```tomo
 func codepoint_names(text: Text -> List(Text))